-The Chemistry Department
+The Chemistry Division

-The history of the BNL Chemistry Department is, like the Department itself, not an isolated entity.
+The history of the BNL Chemistry Division is, like the Department itself, not an isolated entity.
 Therefore, before we discuss the Department's history it is important to understand the context of the Department within the Laboratory and the relationship of the Laboratory to its parent funding agency and the U.S. Government.

 Where did Brookhaven come from?

 At the close of World War II, the U.S. government had spent twenty billion (1945!) dollars (Atomic Audit: The Costs and Consequences of U.S. Nuclear Weapons Since 1940, Stephen I. Schwartz, Brookings Institution Press 1998), and had committed the efforts of 600,000 persons (Now it Can Be Told, Leslie M. Groves, Harper, New York, 1962) for the Manhattan Engineer District to development a fission weapon.
 The government wanted to preserve its investment via the establishment of a permanent body of expertise upon which to call in times of need and to develop further applications for nuclear energy.